apache/cloudstack-documentation/source/adminguide/accounts.rst

 ..
 Note:: in versions before 4.16.1, any user given the custom roles
-          that include permission to create and/or update accounts will have the ability to assign new custom roles to themsevles or other users, irrespective of the privileges given in those roles.
+          that include permission to create and/or update accounts will have the ability to assign new custom roles to themselves or other users, irrespective of the privileges given in those roles.
 This could allow such a user to escalate their own privileges to include any API they might not have had before.
 Therefore, the dynamic roles should be